Emergency Care in Palmdale

 Palmdale Regional Medical Center

-The Emergency Department at Palmdale Regional Medical Center plays an essential role in meeting the urgent healthcare needs of more than 54,000 Antelope Valley residents each year.
-In addition to providing high quality emergency medical care for serious illnesses and injuries, the staff at the Emergency Department also treats minor injuries, such as cuts and bruises.
+The Emergency Department at Palmdale Regional Medical Center is the largest ER in the Antelope and Santa Clarita Valleys.
+It plays an essential role in meeting the urgent healthcare needs of more than 70,000 Antelope Valley residents each year.
+In addition to providing high quality emergency medical care for serious illnesses and injuries, our staff also treats minor injuries, such as cuts and bruises.

-The largest emergency department in the Antelope and Santa Clarita Valleys, the Emergency Department at Palmdale Regional Medical Center has 35 beds and features:
+The Emergency Department at Palmdale Regional Medical Center is the largest ER in the Antelope and Santa Clarita Valleys.
+It has 35 beds and features:

 - A special area for patients who have non-life-threatening injuries or illnesses but who need urgent medical care

 - A quick triage area for rapid assessment of each patient's medical condition

 - Emergency care for heart attack and stroke

 All patients in the Emergency Department get the benefit of receiving high quality care from a team of physicians and mid-level care providers, including Advance Practice Providers (APP), registered nurses, physician assistants, nurse practitioners and EMTs, who work in cooperation with other in-house specialists.

 Continuity of Care